brandongraylong/gr-osmosdr/README.md

 enable specific source/sink components thereafter.

-Please note: prior pulling a new version from git and compiling it, please do a "make uninstall" first to properly remove the previous version.
+Please note: prior pulling a new version from git and compiling it, please do a `make uninstall` first to properly remove the previous version.

 ## Building